liquidctl/liquidctl/docs/third-generation-krakens.md

 *Another important note: pump speeds between 50% and 60% are not currently exposed in CAM.
 Presumably, there might be some scenarios when these lower speeds are not suitable.*

-For profiles, one or more temperature–duty pairs must be supplied.
-Liquidctl will normalize and optimize this profile before pushing it to the Kraken.
+For profiles, one or more temperature–duty pairs must be supplied.  liquidctl will normalize and optimize this profile before pushing it to the Kraken.
 Adding `--verbose` will trace the final profile that is being applied.

 ```
 # liquidctl set fan speed  20 30  30 50  34 80  40 90  50 100